WHAT is going on with rentals?

 Changes to the rental market over the past two years have been incredibly impactful to both tenants and landlords.
 The rental market has been absolutely crazy, and not to anyone’s benefit.
 So, what happened?

-With any investment, there is a risk, and a potential for reward.
-Typically, the higher the risk, the higher the potential reward.
-To a landlord, the risk of renting a property is that the tenant is either not going to pay, damage the property, or worst-case scenario both.
-To determine if a property will be a good investment as a rental property, a landlord will look at the cost to own that includes the cost to buy the house, maintain it, pay the taxes, insure it, manage it, and absorb periodic losses.
-If the rent received is anticipated to cover those costs and still generate a return, or at least finance the cost of the house purchase, the property may be seen as a positive investment.
+To a landlord, the risk of renting a property is that the tenant is either not going to pay, damage the property, or both.
+To determine if a property will be a good investment as a rental property, a landlord will look at the costs and factor in the ability to absorb periodic losses.

 Fast forward to 2020, a year many would like to forget.
 The Covid-19 virus attacked and we were not ready.
 We all watched as people got sick, people died, people lost their jobs, businesses closed, and the country fought about what to do.
 Also, a housing crisis was upon us.
 With concern for waves of people being evicted for inability to pay rent, drastic measures were needed.
 As a short-term fix, both the federal government and the New York State government established eviction moratoria.
 This meant that for the time period established, evictions were not going to be permitted.
 The New York State moratorium has been significantly more restrictive than the federal moratorium.
 The end date on the moratoria have been continually pushed out farther and farther.